-The following is an overview of the Image Capture tab of Capture OEM:
+The following is an overview of the Video Capture tab of Capture OEM:

-- Click on the Number of Frames box provided in "Clip Capture" and enter the desired number of frames to be included in the clip.
+Click on the Number of Frames box provided in "Clip Options" and enter the desired number of frames to be included in the clip.

-Choose Video Encoding in the Video Encoding box.
+Use the Encoding drop down to enable video encoding.
 You can select either an Uncompressed video, which will be larger in size, or a H.264 compressed video file.

 Save Encoded Video Stream

 Click in the box provided to "Save Encoded Video Stream", and left click on "Browse" to choose the storage location.
 This will save a .pds or .h264 file depending on the video encoding selected.
 Please note these files can not be watched as video files by most video players.

 Click in the box provided to "Save Formatted Clip", and left click on "Browse" to choose desired the storage location.
 Use the dropdown to select your desired file format, either .AVI or.MP4.
 The Increment File Name After Capture option will increment the name of the video file for every video capture, and the View Clip After Capture option will load the video in your default video player once the capture is complete.

 After choosing your desired settings, click on the Begin Capture button at the bottom of the window to capture a video.